google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 ```

 As you can see in this example, the notification that was clicked can be
 accessed via the `event.notification` parameter.
-From this we can access
+From this, we can access
-the notifications properties and methods.
-In this case we call its
+the notification's properties and methods.
+In this case, we call its
 `close()` method and perform additional work.

 Note: You still need to make use of event.waitUntil() to keep the service worker running